 WORKING GROUPS/ADVISORY COMMITTEES

-CHORUS currently has the following Working Groups: Technical Working Group, Communications Working Group, and a Revenue Working Group.
+CHORUS currently has the following Working Groups: Technical Working Group and Communications Working Group.
 They actively advise the Board and the Executive Director on policy and operations.
 CHORUS is also in the process of creating additional advisory groups.
 Those interested in participating in CHORUS Working Groups, Advisory Committees or otherwise volunteering with CHORUS, please contact us.

 Learn more about the CHORUS Team on the Our Team page.